Rednal Airfield

 Airfield Name: REDNAL

-The Airfield is closed to all fixed-wing aviation.
+The Airfield is closed to all the following:

 ARP: N52° 50.6' W002° 56.09'